The K.I.S.S. Way to Embed Videos in WordPress

 Embedding video into a post from YouTube or Vimeo is a great introduction to all of the easy customizability options of WordPress sites.

-Thanks for finally writing about >The K.I.S.S.
-Way to Embed Videos in WordPress
+Thanks for finally writing about The Best Way to Embed Videos in WordPress